 Jellal is something of a Base Breaker to begin with, but he gets a lot of crap from some Natsu/Erza fans, who like to ignore the tiny little detail that all the horrible stuff he did in the beginning was while he was under the influence of brainwashing and possession by an evil spirit after being horrifically tortured.

 Within the Berserk fandom, there is a radical minority of fans who never seem to give Casca, the female lead of the story, a break.
 They either hate her because they claim that she's less of an Action Girl after becoming Guts' officialLove Interest, or because she's not with Griffith, OR because she's getting in the way of Guts being with Griffith.
-Pay close attention to her relationship with Griffith, as some fans are so steadfast at making them the OTP to disturbing degrees, the highest degree which would involve downplaying the fact that Griffith sold out his friends to become a demon lord and as his very FIRST action upon become one, he horrifically rapes her to a very sadistic degree in front of Guts out of spite, which proves to rob her of her personhood, her sanity, nearly three years of her life, and to top it off, her unborn child.
+Pay close attention to her relationship with Griffith, as some fans are so steadfast at making them the One True Pairing to disturbing degrees, the highest degree which would involve downplaying the fact that Griffith sold out his friends to become a demon lord and as his very FIRST action upon become one, he horrifically rapes her to a very sadistic degree in front of Guts out of spite, which proves to rob her of her personhood, her sanity, nearly three years of her life, and to top it off, her unborn child.
 It's taken up a notch when some fans argue that she enjoyed being raped.
 Still, some are confident that Casca well regain her senses - meaning that she will realize that she's in love with Griffith, not Guts.
 And if Casca can't be with Griffith upon getting cured of her insanity?
 Well, she's of no use then.

 And of course, concerning the GutsxGriffith shippers...
 Casca is definitely not in the picture here.